 This worldwide Apple program does not extend the standard warranty coverage of the iMac.

-The program covers affected iMacs for three years after the first retail sale of the unit or until April 12, 2013, whichever provides longer coverage for you.
+The program covers affected iMacs for three years after the first retail sale of the unit.
 Apple will continue to evaluate service data and will provide further updates to this program as needed.